Bolte Bridge and West Gate Freeway improvements

 Heading out of the city

-When travelling away from the city towards the Bolte Bridge or the West Gate Bridge you will see that the temporary work zone set up on the Kings Way entry ramp has been removed.
+When travelling away from the city towards the Bolte Bridge or the West Gate Bridge you will continue to see the existing work zone set up in the median strip separating the outbound and inbound traffic lanes of the freeway in place.

 Driving safely through the work zone